mramirid/staycation/README.md

 ### Initial Run With Data Seeding

-Populate the database with initial documents; populate the public images with initial images; run all services.
+Do the following steps to populate the database with some initial documents; to populate the public images directory with some initial images; and to run all services.

 Warning, the existing database and images will be dropped.

 1. Shut down running services and remove existing volumes.